-There have been no transfers during the period between Levels 1, 2 and 3.
+There have been no transfers during the year ended February 29, 2020 between Levels 1, 2 and 3.

-The carrying values of accounts receivable, accounts payable and accrued liabilities, interest payable and current portion of bank indebtedness approximate their fair value due to their short-term nature.
+The carrying values of cash, accounts receivable, accounts payable and accrued liabilities, interest payable and current portion of bank indebtedness approximate their fair value due to their short-term nature.

-The fair value of the Company's long term portion of bank indebtedness and finance lease obligation approximate its fair values due to the interest rates applied to these instruments, which approximate market interest rates.
+The fair value of the Company's long-term portion of bank indebtedness approximate its fair values due to the interest rates applied to these instruments, which approximate market interest rates.
 The fair value of the Company's advances from related party approximate their fair values due to the amounts being due on demand.